mckayjones4/BIOL4300-project/README.md

 ## Folder organization
 1. code: All scripts used (all R scripts ran in R version 4.5.1, all python scripts ran in Python 3.11.9)
-2. input_data: All aligned, trimmed seqeunce data input into IQ-TREE v.
-3.0.1 and BEAST v.
-2.7.7
+2. input_data: All aligned, trimmed seqeunce data input into IQ-TREE v3.0.1 (`https://iqtree.github.io/`) and BEAST v2.7.7 (`https://www.beast2.org/`)
 3. output_data: Raw data from IQ-TREE and BEAST
 4. trees: Final trees visualizations (in pdf files) and tree files (.treefile from IQ-TREE and .tree from BEAST)